Leefarmer83/Translate-It/TESTING.md

-No Lithuanian word added| section error message and section turns red | pass No Useful Information added| section error message and section turns red | pass No Example of word used in a sentence added| section error message and section turns red | pass All words entered correctly | Word is added to library and flash messege shown| pass Successful word added | word added to profile page | pass
+No Lithuanian word added| section error message and section turns red | pass No Useful Information added| section error message and section turns red | pass No Example of word used in a sentence added| section error message and section turns red | pass All words entered correctly | Word is added to library and flash message shown| pass Successful word added | word added to profile page | pass

 **HTML validator:**